Post Office Time Deposit vs FD: Key Differences (2026 Guide)

-In this detailed guide, we will compare Post Office Time Deposit vs FD in a very simple way so you can make the right decision for your savings, retirement, or short-term goals.
+In this guide, we compare Post Office Time Deposit vs FD, explain the key differences, and help you choose the right option for your financial goals in 2026.

 What is Post Office Time Deposit?